Auditing and Assurance Standards Oversight Council

 Karen lives in Toronto.

-Mike lives in Vancouver.
+Bruce lives in Waterloo.

-* The appointees from the Canadian Public Accountability Board and the Office of the Supervisor of Financial Institutions have the right to vote, per AASOC’s Terms of Reference.
+* The appointees from the Canadian Public Accountability Board and the Office of the Superintendent of Financial Institutions have the right to vote, per AASOC’s Terms of Reference.
 These organizations have elected not to exercise this right.